evtepo/Weather-app/README.md

 Keys for connecting to a third-party API for collecting weather data;

 4. Redis:
-Connection to redis(For hashing weather data).
+Connection to redis(For caching weather data).

 ## Afterword
 I know that it is ***POSSIBLE*** to use the library FastAPI Users([link](https://fastapi-users.github.io/fastapi-users/12.1/)), but I would like to understand the construction and implementation of the registration, authorization and administration logic.